-There are several paid for analytics services out there, which is something I need to research (I’ll let you more when I do).
-I’ve also since then learned that you can use Facebook Insights (though far more limited than Skyttle results) to learn about a competitor’s Facebook followers.
+There are several paid for analytics services out there, which is something I need to research (I’ll let you know more when I do).
+I’ve also since then learned that you can use Facebook Insights (though far more limited than Skyttle) to learn about a competitor’s Facebook followers.
 Again, more research and experimentation needed.

 I completed a mini-qualitative-audit of each primary competitor’s website and social media: I noted down their tone of voice, key messages, and functionality.
 For instance, did they have a blog?
 Did they have polls or surveys?
 If so, how easy were they to use and how well were they engaged with?
 What were the competitors stated values and how well did their website content and social media express this?
 What areas of their service were hidden behind a paywall?
 Et cetera, et cetera.

-I also completed a mini-audit of competitors blogs which allowed me to see which of their blog content was most engaged with and what their audience (commentators) were asking or talking about and their attitude.
-Did the organisation respond to comments and if so, how?
+I also completed a mini-audit of competitors blogs, which allowed me to see which of their blog content was most engaged with, what their audience (commentators) were asking or talking about, and their attitude.
+Did the organisation respond to comments and, if so, how?

-In terms of presentation (and noted as a reminder to me), it was useful to include screenshots of content that exemplified each competitor’s tone and style.
+In terms of presentation (and noted as a reminder to myself), it was useful to include screenshots of content that exemplified each competitor’s tone and style.

 5. Reaction vs. innovation: explored outside the box

-Thinking back to Eric Reis’ quote: “creating something that is truly different than what came before”.
+Thinking back to Eric Ries’ quote: “creating something that is truly different than what came before”.